liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/04-reading-configurations-configuration-provider.markdown

 administration menu.
 That UI is developed as a portlet configuration view.

 `getPortletInstanceConfiguration()`
-: Used to obtain the configuration for an specific portlet instance.
+: Used to obtain the configuration for a specific portlet instance.
 Most often you should not be using this directly and use the convenience method in `PortletDisplay` instead as shown below.